Explore Japan's feudal past, classic crafts and a beautiful mountain gorge

 Just outside the city is Dakigaeri Gorge , a mountain valley that is great for a nature walk along the Tamagawa River through cedar forests and over suspension bridges and trestles.

-Kakunodate is known for its weeping cherry trees, which are a bit gaudier than those of the classic cherry trees most people see blossoming during the spring.
+Kakunodate is known for its weeping cherry trees, which bloom in spring.

 - The weeping cherry trees that bloom in May